Robust Self-Tuning Data Association for Geo-Referencing Using Lane Markings: SELF-TUNING DATA ASSOCIATION

 To measure how straight the road that the data represents is, for each $h$-th polyline, we extract the delta angle from DA-LMR and describe it as a 1D signal $\mathbf{\Delta}_h = (\Delta\alpha_{h_1}, ... , \Delta\alpha_{h_n})$.
 In Fig. \ref{fig:delta}, we depicted the 1D signals $\mathbf{\Delta}_h$ from polylines represented in Fig. \ref{fig:polylines}.
 Then with this representation, we can calculate the information as follows:

 The index $h$ refers to entire polylines, while $l$ indexes each element in the polyline. $S$ is not a by-definition entropy as $\mathbf{\Delta}_h$ is not a probabilistic distribution.
-However, regularizing the logarithm by $+1$ term, the behavior is similar, and we can consider $S$ as a pseudo-entropy calculation.
-But, to simplify the terminology, subsequently, we think of $S$ as entropy.
+Nevertheless, regularizing the logarithm by $+1$ term changes its behavior to be similar as entropy, and we can consider $S$ as a pseudo-entropy.

 To understand this quantification, we can consider an example of detections on a straight road.
 In that case, the lane markings are linear, and $\Delta\alpha_{h_l}$ values are close to $0$.
 Hence, the measure of $S$ is also close to $0$.
 Then we can consider this case as low informative for the data association process.
 In contrast, the example depicted in Fig. \ref{fig:polylines} contains polylines with an amount of information concentrated in corners.
 Then, the value of $S$ can achieve high negative values.
 Hence, we can consider this as an example of highly informative detections.